marsbroshok/mlops-labs/Lab-10-TFX-Interactive/README.md

-# Interactively developing TFX pipelines in AI Platform Notebooks
+# Experimenting and developing TFX pipelines in AI Platform Notebooks using Interactive Context.